JustinPatenaude/balticathletics/products/soccer.md

   image: "/Eletto LIGA comp soccer ball.jpg"
   price: 29
   description: ''
+- title: SKLZ Quickster Soccer Goal 2617 (Sold in eaches)
+  image: "/koaq7uwwxfpikdddykcn_800x800.jpg"
+  price: 180
+  description: |-
+    12 ft wide x 6 ft tall
+    Get your practice going in under 2 minutes.
+The Quickster is easy to setup and ultra-portable, yet durable and stable for youth and elite players alike.
+The unique Tension-Tite poles create a sturdy frame, while the easy velcro net attachments and steel ground stakes ensure the net will stay put.
+Carry bag is included for easy, compact storage.
+- title: Eletto Training Poles AC-0113 (Set of 12)
+  image: "/b8561d_7d098c39842c4f16bded2c59ffac0f94_mv2.webp"
+  price: 155
+  description: 12 poles plus carry bag (photo not accurate)
+- title: Deluxe Bungee Net Fastener (Pkg of 30)
+  image: "/10B3501_1-scaled-600x400.jpg"
+  price: 62
+  description: |-
+    4 pkgs available

+    The Deluxe Bungee Net Fasteners are designed to secure nets to any soccer goal with 4” x 2” or 4” x 4” square posts, and/or a round post that is greater than 3”.
+The bungee net fasteners feature a thick, black, elastic cord with knobs.
+The durable, elastic cord is UV-resistant which helps increase the longevity of each fastener.
+- title: Kwik Goal 2B7 Infinity Pop Up Goals - 48" and 72" (Sold in eaches)
+  image: "/2B7106_1_IMG_0101-600x400.jpg"
+  price: 78
+  description: |-
+    48" - $78.00
+    72" - $95.00

+    With the simple action of crossing and uncrossing your arms, the Infinity Pop-up Soccer Goals can be ready for play or get packed away.
+Infinity goals are ideal for small-sided training or simple backyard play.
+These goals includes a Polyester travel bag, Nylon pegs (for anchoring on grass surfaces), Elastic anchor tethers and Velcro fasteners (to hold goal in folded position).
 - title: Eletto LIGA Trainer 10.1 Soccer Ball - Size 5
   image: "/2020-03-30 12.26.05.jpg"
   price: 15